Roger Gale

-Sir Roger James Gale (born 20 August 1943) is a British politician who has served as the member of Parliament (MP) for North Thanet since 1983.
+Sir Roger James Gale (born 20 August 1943) is a British Conservative Party politician who has served as Member of Parliament (MP) for Herne Bay and Sandwich, previously North Thanet, since 1983.
 He had a career in journalism and broadcasting from 1964, around the same time as he joined the Conservative Party, until 1983.
-He was knighted in 2012.

 He was a prominent and vocal critic of Boris Johnson during his leadership of the Conservative Party.

+He is the oldest MP elected in the 2024 general election.

 Early life and education

-Gale was born in Poole, Dorset and was educated at Southbourne Preparatory School and the Hardye's School in Dorchester.
+Roger Gale was born on 20 August 1943 in Poole.
+He was educated at Southbourne Preparatory School and the Thomas Hardye's School in Dorchester.
 He completed his education at the Guildhall School of Music and Drama in 1963.